Here's How to Avoid Accidentally Showing Your Genitals to Your Colleagues on Zoom

 If you find yourself in a Zoom call with colleagues and want to avoid forcing them to gawk at your genitals, here’s a handy list of things to consider.

 Zoom doesn’t just let you watch other people’s cameras; it actually shows you what you’re currently transmitting from your camera.
 Check the example in the image below on the left.
-You should make a mental note of what area in your home is visible to any colleagues on the call and avoid exposing any part of your naked body (particularly the reproductive or excretory systems) in that area.
+You should make a mental note of what area in your home is visible to any colleagues on the call and avoid exposing any part of your naked body (particularly the reproductive or excretory systems) in that field of vision.

 Note that while the lower half of your body may technically not be visible on the camera, don’t get overconfident.
 There’s always the possibility you could stand up or the camera could shift.